nlenno1/gym-fit-MS4/README.md

 ### **Features for Future Releases**

-- Add customers to waiting lists if a class is full, with email notification on space opening up
+- Add customers to waiting lists if a class is full, with email notification on space opening up.
-- Purchase multiple classes with a weekly interval with a specified number of weeks
+- Purchase multiple classes with a weekly interval with a specified number of weeks.
-- Create, View, Edit and Delete Class Access Packages for specific class categories
+- Create, View, Edit and Delete Class Access Packages for specific class categories.
-- Allow Instructors to Update their publicly visible profiles and manage their classes, see registers etc
+- Allow Instructors to Update their publicly visible profiles, manage their classes and access automatically generated registers.
-- Only show Instructors that are qualified to lead that Class Category when scheduling a class
+- Only show Instructors that are qualified to lead that Class Category when scheduling a class.
-- Automated subscription payment service
+- Automated subscription payment service.
-- Messaging system to allow admin to respond to customers with accounts
+- Messaging system to allow admin to respond to customers with accounts.
-- Add accessory products to the store like apparel, water bottles etc
+- Add accessory products to the store like apparel, water bottles etc.
-- Refactor Profile into separate pages to allow redirection to specific sections
+- Refactor Profile to allow redirection to specific sections.
-- Sign In and Out with other social media accounts
+- Sign In and Out with other social media accounts.
 - When a Single Exercise Class is created or update, the Superuser would be taken to the day view for that class to make it easier to find.
 - Update Stripe integration to the latest release from Stripe to improve functionality.
+- Add Class Access Packages to the User Profile as a list of dictionaries to keep their individual expiry dates.

 ## **TESTING**